IMS-Bio2Core-Facility/BIC086/README.rst

 I would recommend a Linux OS
 (it's most straightforward on CentOS/RHEL  - hello AWS!) and following the instructions in their repository `here`_.
+If you decide not to install Singularity, don't worry!
+Snakemake will still run each step in its own Conda environment, it just won't put each Conda environment in a container.

 .. _conda: https://docs.conda.io/en/latest/
 .. _snakemake: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html